Samuel Ishimwe: Personal life

 He was born in 1991 in Kigali, Rwanda.
-Her mother left him when he was a baby and lost his parents and family member during Rwandan genocide.
+His mother left him when he was a baby and he lost his parents and family member during the Rwandan genocide.

 Career

 After completing secondary studies in 2010, Ishimwe started working as a reporter and Photographer at the 'igihe.com'.
 In 2011, he made the maiden short film Paying debts which was screened in the Rwanda Film Festival.
-In the same year, he participated documentary workshop in Uganda conducted by Maisha Film Lab.
-While at Uganda, he worked as an assistant producer on short documentary Invisible souls.
+In the same year, he participated in a documentary workshop in Uganda conducted by Maisha Film Lab.
+While in Uganda, he worked as an assistant producer on short documentary Invisible souls.
 Later in 2011, he participated in a documentary film directing workshop called 'K-dox' conducted by James Longley.
 In June 2012, Ishimwe finished a 3 months intensive course on filmmaking at Kwetu Film Institute.
 Then in September 2012, he participated in writing and directing program called 'A Sample of Work'.

-He wrote the script of Crossing Lines and won an award in a local scriptwriting competition organised by Goethe Institut Rwanda.
+He wrote the script of Crossing Lines and won an award in a local scriptwriting competition organised by Goethe Institute Rwanda.
 Later he worked as a journalist and photographer after graduating from National University of Rwanda.
-Then he went Switzerland for further studies.
+He then went to Switzerland for further studies.
 In June 2017, Ishimwe obtained a film degree at the Haute école d’art et de design (Geneva School of Art and Design–HEAD).

-In 2017, he made the short Imfura, which means 'First Born'.
+In 2017, he made the short film Imfura, which means 'First Born'.
 The film deals with a story set in a post-genocide Rwanda.
 It is the first Rwandan production to be included in the competition of Berlinale Shorts.
-The short won the Silver Bear Jury Price at Berlin International Film Festival.
+The short film won the Silver Bear Jury Price at Berlin International Film Festival.